Johnston (typeface): Johnston Delf Smith

 In early 2007, a digitisation of the typeface was developed by Transport for London under the name Johnston Delf Smith for its own use on historic signs.
-It remains the property of TfL.
+It is the property of TfL.

 Designer Matthieu Cortat has released an unrelated implementation of the design commercially, under the name Petit Serif.

 Johnston 100

 A new version, known as Johnston 100, was commissioned by Transport for London from Monotype in 2016 to commemorate the 100th anniversary of the introduction of the typeface.
 It includes two new weights, 'Hairline' and 'Thin', for digital use, as well as symbols such as the hash character #.
 Several characters have been changed, such as the restoration of the diagonal bowl on the lowercase 'g' which was lost in New Johnston.
 The font is designed to reflect Johnston's original intentions, and to be closer to the original version of the Johnston typeface.

-Non-TfL Digitisations
+Non-TfL digitisations

 Several digitisations of the Johnston type exist.